Interest Expense on Money Borrowed to Purchase Investments - Can I Write it Off?

 In order for interest to be deductible under ITA s.
 20(1)(c), the interest:

-You can deduct interest and carrying charges incurred to earn income from securities, bonds and other investments, if they are earning investment income.
+You can deduct interest and carrying charges incurred to earn income from securities, bonds and other Canadian or foreign investments, if they are earning investment income.
 The requirement of earning income generally means that the investments should be paying interest or dividends.
 If an investment will never earn anything except capital gains, then the interest expense is not deductible.
 If an investment such as common shares is not currently paying dividends, Canada Revenue Agency (CRA) will still normally allow the deduction of interest expense, if the shareholder has a reasonable expectation of receiving dividends at some time in the future.
 However, if a corporation has a stated policy that it will not pay dividends, then interest on money borrowed to purchase these shares will not be tax deductible.
 Some corporations may not pay dividends because they prefer to reinvest earnings in the company, or repurchase their own shares, which would theoretically raise the market value of the shares.
 Therefore, the shareholders would have capital gains instead of dividends.

 In a 2013 Tax Court Case, Swirsky v.
 The Queen, Ms. Swirsky was denied an interest deduction because there was no evidence that, at the time the shares were purchased, she believed or expected that dividends would be paid on the shares in the future.
 At the time, there was no history of the company paying any dividends.
 This case was about a purchase of privately held shares, so is different from a purchase of publicly traded shares, but the same logic could certainly be applied to interest expense on a purchase of publicly traded shares.
 If the company has no history of paying dividends, do you have a reasonable expectation that dividends will be paid in the future?
 It is probably best to avoid using borrowed money to purchase these shares.